 Coffee house culture, c1905

 Historical researchers have to thank families who kept copies of all the letters they wrote and received.
 Those families had enormous foresight!
 Even had David Oppenheim been born in Ballarat or Leeds, his story would have been worth telling.
 But Pushing Time Away focused on the critical moments in the Austro-Hungarian Empire’s transition from the late C19th glory days and of learning, to the arrival of Nazism and despair.

-In the early decades of C20th Vienna, the city's cultural influences were unsurpassed.
+In early C20th Vienna, the city's cultural influences were unsurpassed.
 So it was impossible that David and Amalie Oppenheim could have known that they had seen the decaying decades of the Austro-Hungarian empire.
 Could they have understood what the terrible Anschluss in March 1938, when Austria became an integrated part of Germany, revealed?